hyperledger-solang/solang/docs/running.rst

    Disable the :ref:`no-print` debugging feature

 \-\-release
-   Disable all debugging features for :ref:`release` builds
+   Disable all debugging features for :ref:`release`

 .. warning::